 - Chopped onion and cilantro

-- I use canned black beans in this recipe.
-These can be substituted with pinto, kidney or white beans as well.
+- Switch the beans: I use canned black beans in this recipe.
+These can be substituted with pinto, kidney, or white beans as well.

-- To substitute taco seasoning in this recipe, replace all the spices with 2 tbsps of your favorite taco seasoning brand.
-You may need to adjust salt based on your seasoning contents.
+- Seasoning: To substitute taco seasoning in this recipe, replace all the spices with 2 tablespoons of your favorite taco seasoning brand.
+You may need to adjust the salt based on your seasoning contents.

-- For best results, I recommend adding salsa in this recipe.
+- Salsa: For best results, I recommend adding salsa to this recipe.
 But if you're adding crushed tomatoes, add an additional 1-2 teaspoons of chili powder (or taco seasoning) to enhance the flavor.

-- This recipe works great for school lunches, potlucks and picnics.
+- Packing tip: This recipe works great for school lunches, potlucks, and picnics.
 For potlucks, I keep the toppings in separate containers, to be added to individual bowls just before serving.

 You might also like: 13 Quick and Easy Cinco De Mayo Recipes